-SD and microSD cards are used for storage in a variety of applications.
-From cameras to Raspberry Pis, phones, dashcams, and the Nintendo Switch, sooner or later you’re going to need an SD card for something.
-Unfortunately, there are a lot of fake SD and microSD cards floating around on the Internet.
+SD and microSD cards are used for storage in a variety of devices.
+For example, you may move your offline Spotify playlist to an microSD card.
+Unfortunately, there are many fake SD and microSD cards floating around on the Internet.
 Even reputable online marketplaces like Amazon aren’t immune to the influx of useless cards being flogged to unsuspecting consumers.
 That’s why you need a fake SD card test to avoid getting scammed.

-The most common is falsely stating the card’s capacity.
-For example, a card is advertised as 256 GB; however, it really only holds 4 GB.
+The most common scam is falsely stating the card’s capacity.
+For example, a card is advertised as 256GB; however, it really only holds 4GB.
 In some cases the card corrupts data, rendering it useless.
 Fortunately, there are a number of free tools that can test the speed and capacity of your cards.
 Before you order a large batch of super cheap SD cards, buy one and test it to make sure you’re getting what you pay for.

 H2testw has been around for a very long time and for good reason.
-This reliable tool is able to test the true capacity of an SD/mircoSD card, as well as the read/write speed of the drive.
+This reliable tool is able to test the true capacity of an SD/microSD card, as well as the read/write speed of the drive.
 The only downside to H2testw is the fact that it is quite old.
 This means that the software has not been optimized to be used on larger-capacity drives.
 While H2testw will work on any size drive, it may take a bit longer to complete the test.

 H2testw was originally developed by a German software engineer.
-As such, the website that hosts the software, as well as the software itself, is in German.
+As such, the website that hosts the fake SD card test software, as well as the software itself, is in German.
 However, don’t let that scare you.
 Downloading the installer from the website is self-explanatory, regardless of your German language skills.
 Once downloaded, simply run the installer.
 After the first run it will give users the option to use English as the default language.
 H2testw is only available on Windows; however, it can be run on Linux and Mac via a virtual machine.

 It should be noted that the “Quick Size Test” is destructive, meaning that any data on the card will be wiped.
 There is an option to test a card without resulting in data loss; however, it takes much more time to complete.
 We strongly suggest that you back up any data, regardless of which test you opt for.